AnshKumar3/my_chartbot/README.md

 ﻿# my_chartbot
-its a chart bot which have the capability to evaluate students handwritten notes
+Its a chart bot which have the capability to evaluate students handwritten notes .
+# build
+clone the repository and enter your open api key r
+Run it using streamlit streaming.py